ZombieNub/IronDiceBot/README.md

 # IronDice

-A discord bot I'm building for my friends.
+A discord dice bot for me an my friends.

 ## Usage

-`!r dice N` Rolls a dice from 1-N.
+`!r dice N (name='...')` Rolls a dice from 1-N.
-`!r list name:N name:N...` Selects a random item in a list.
+`!r list name:N name:N... (name='...')` Selects a random item in a list.
 Odds for each item are determined by N.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2021

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at